zhiheng-yang/Example_Exp_AM_24/README.md

-# Example - Trento Experiments
+# Example - Amsterdam Experiments

 This repository contains an example of a Helm Chart template and GitHub Actions, similar to what you will use during the experiment.